Prashant Kishor: Work as a political strategist

 Kishor has worked as a political strategist for many Indian political parties helping them win elections.
-It is said that he has been a Kingmaker, ensure the victory of six chief ministers within six years of his work.
+It is said that he has been a Kingmaker, ensuring the victory of six chief ministers within six years of his work.

 He started his work with the BJP in 2011.
 Kishor worked reportedly pro bono, and without holding any office in the Bharatiya Janata Party (BJP) or Gujarat Government, Kishor worked as a political strategist for BJP's pre-election campaign in 2012 Gujarat Legislative Assembly election and 2014 Lok Sabha election.
 In 2013, Kishor co-founded Citizens for Accountable Governance (CAG), a media and publicity company in preparation for the May 2014 general election of India, with Robbin Sharrma and others.
-Kishor and his team were credited with formulating an innovative marketing and advertising campaign for Narendra Modi— the Chai Pe Charcha discussions, 3D rallies, Run for Unity, Manthan and several social media programmes.
+Kishor and his team were credited with formulating an innovative marketing and advertising campaign for Narendra Modi, the Chai Pe Charcha discussions, 3D rallies, Run for Unity, Manthan and several social media programmes.

-In 2015, He helped Nitish Kumar led Mahagathbandhan win the 2015 Bihar Legislative Assembly election.
-Kishor Joined the Janata Dal (United) on 16 September 2018 as the vice-president of the party.
+In 2015, he helped Nitish Kumar led Mahagathbandhan win the 2015 Bihar Legislative Assembly election.
+Kishor joined the Janata Dal (United) on 16 September 2018 as the vice-president of the party.
 Kishor and other CAG members regrouped as I-PAC to work with Nitish Kumar, in a bid to win a third term as chief minister in the Bihar Legislative Assembly election.
 The claims were that Kishor dramatically influenced the strategy, resources and alliances for the campaign.
-Upon winning the Bihar elections, Chief Minister Nitish Kumar named Kishor as his advisor for planning and programme implementation, with a brief look for ways to implement the seven-point agenda that was promised during Kumar's election campaign.
+Upon winning the Bihar elections, Chief Minister Nitish Kumar named Kishor as his advisor for planning and programme implementation, tasked with identifying ways to implement the seven-point agenda that was promised during Kumar's election campaign.
 In 2020, Kishor was involved with the 2020 Bihar Legislative Assembly election.